MilaNLProc/contextualized-topic-models/README.rst

 Multilingual
 ~~~~~~~~~~~~

-The examples below use a multilingual embedding model :code:`distiluse-base-multilingual-cased`.
+Some of the examples below use a multilingual embedding model :code:`distiluse-base-multilingual-cased`.
 This means that the representations you are going to use are mutlilinguals (16 languages).
 However you might need a broader coverage of languages.
 In that case, you can check `SBERT`_ to find a model you can use.

 English
 ~~~~~~~